MBA Finance Track

 - provide students with a overview of professional opportunities in finance

 - create a cohort of students and alumni in financial careers

-Hear from faculty and students about the Finance Track experience.
+Hear from the MBA Finance Track Faculty Director, John Parsons about the Finance Track experience.

 A cornerstone of the Finance Track is course 15.403, Introduction to the Practice of Finance, a first-semester seminar limited to and required of Finance Track students.
 This course consists of faculty presentations, outside speakers, and activities designed to provide an overview of institutions, practices, and professional opportunities in finance, and to facilitate relationships and group learning experiences among Track students.

-Other required courses include 15.401 Finance Theory I, 15.402 Finance Theory II, and one Action Learning course; a course where the primary focus is to solve a current business problem, typically with an external client.
+Other required courses include 15.401 Managerial Finance, 15.402 Corporate Finance, and one Action Learning course; a course where the primary focus is to solve a current business problem, typically with an external client.
 Pre-approved action learning courses include: